B.A. Nordamerikastudien / North American Studies

 - Lectures offer thematic introductions and overviews and may require a portfolio.

-- Foundation courses serve as an introduction to writing academic papers or to practical and professional skills.
+- Foundation courses serve as an introduction to writing academic papers, thematic introductions or to practical and professional skills.

 - One module (WP 14) allows you to earn credit for an internship conducted at an external organization.